MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

 Simulation Systems and Deployment Team:
     The team responsible for the oversight of these working practices.
 For more information see here :ref:`ssd`

+UM Project Board:
+    The governing body that oversees the work of the Simulation Systems and Deployment Team.

 Version:
     Each release of the codebase is completed by tagging the latest revision of